IamBigBobby/IamBigBobby/README.md

 Software developer

 ## About me
 I used to work as an engineer in a construction laboratory.
 The work consisted in laboratory control of building materials.
 I have technical experience that always helps me.
-And now for 9 years I'm working as a swimming coach for preschoolers and children with special needs.
-This job gave me great inspiration (thanks to the children) to learn new things.
+And now I'm taking RS school courses.
+This experiance gave me great inspiration to learn new things.
 I think that the combination of my past experience helps me to make a good products and be a good employee.

 ## Education
 * STU Tunnels and bridges constructions